Explore

 Macbeth review

-Posted : 11 years ago on 3 April 2013 02:11 (A review of Macbeth)
+Posted : 11 years, 9 months ago on 3 April 2013 02:11 (A review of Macbeth)

 Unlike everyone else, Citizen Kane wasn't the film I liked best from Orson Welles, I actually think it's a really overrated and boring film, therefore, at the time, I did not care much for Orson Welle's Directing...and acting.
 But I thought all of this before I came across to watching this film, Macbeth, directed by Orson Welles...and playing Macbeth himself...Oh yes, you guessed it!
 Orson Welles!
 So, I though I'd give this film and him a chance, after all, I have not seen much from him really.